Career Definition for Warehouse Managers

 Similar career options in this field include:

 Education requirements typically include at least a bachelor's degree; purchasing managers often have previous experience as purchasing agents.
 Voluntary professional certifications are available.
-Jobs in this field are expected to increase 1% from 2014 to 2024, per the BLS.
-Purchasing managers earned a median salary of $108,120 in 2015.
+Jobs in this field are expected to increase by 5% from 2016 to 2026, per the BLS.
+Purchasing managers earned a median salary of $118,940 in 2018.

 Logisticians organize their companies' supply chain, including purchasing and warehousing; they keep track of where materials and goods are and where they need to be at all times, with an eye toward meeting company and customer needs while maximizing efficiency.
 Most employers prefer candidates with at least a bachelor's degree and previous relevant experience.
 Voluntary professional certification is available.
-The BLS reports that jobs for logisticians are predicted to increase 2% from 2014 to 2024.
-The agency also reports that logisticians earned median salaries of $74,260 in 2015.
+The BLS reports that jobs for logisticians are predicted to increase by 7% from 2016 to 2026.
+The agency also reports that logisticians earned median salaries of $74,600 in 2018.